 Register Your Account Here First!

-NOTE: You only need to follow this registration process (Step 1) once, but you will still need to contact each OSC for the states you want access to individually (Steps 2-3).
+NOTE: You only need to follow this registration process (Step 1) once, but you will still need to contact the OSC listed below in Steps 2-3 to be added to our contacts list.
 If you have never accessed a resource on response.epa.gov, you will be redirected to your profile page on your first login attempt.
 Simply go back in your browser and click the link again.

 - 1. After pressing the button above, go to your Inbox and check for an email message from firstname.lastname@example.org to confirm your account by following the link provided in that message.
 You have 48 hours to do this!.

-- 2. Then, send an email message with your request to Megan Schuette (email@example.com) and provide a description of why you want access to this resource, including your first name, last name, email address, organization, and phone number.
+- 2. Then, send an email message with your request to email@example.com (firstname.lastname@example.org) and provide a description of why you want access to this resource, including your first name, last name, email address, organization, and phone number.

-- 3. Once you receive communication from Megan Schuette (firstname.lastname@example.org), return to this Web page, and click the button below to open the map.
+- 3. Once you receive communication from email@example.com (firstname.lastname@example.org), return to this Web page, and click the button below to open the map.